-We stage lots of star parties and people often bring along their £50 Argos or National Geographic telescopes.
-Then they blame themselves because they can’t use them properly.
+My first telescope was junk, bought mail order and a real case of buyer beware.
+But then I was only 10.
+Since then I’ve had more luck and that’s because I research before buying.
+So if you are starting out, or want to buy a present for someone, read on.
+We stage lots of star parties and people often bring along their £50 Argos or National Geographic telescope.
+Then they blame themselves because they can’t use it properly.
 Don’t.
-Most of these scopes are very poor quality and are an ideal way to discourage you.
+Most of these scopes are poor quality and will only end up discouraging you.
 Remember when you magnify an image – the purpose of a telescope – you magnify vibrations too, so whatever your scope is mounted on needs to be reasonably stable.
 And also don’t forget that looking through a telescope can be like viewing through a straw.
-Good scopes have little so called red dot finders or mini-finder scopes attached with a wider field of view allowing you to sight the target through these first.
+Good scopes have little so called red dot finders or mini-finder scopes attached with a wider field of view, allowing you to sight the target through these first.
 All you need to do is align it with the main scope – best done during the daytime – and bingo.
 Don’t skip getting your finder aligned.
 Otherwise you will be lost in space.

 Two golden rules:

 The power of a telescope is not measured by stated claims of ‘magnification’.
 It is determined by aperture – how much light the scope gathers.
 In practice a good telescope with say a 80mm lens is good for a max of about 120x – there’s only so much you can do with a limited amount of light.
-Bigger scopes offer a higher resolution image, at the cost of expense and bulkiness.
+Bigger scopes offer a higher resolution image at the cost of expense and bulkiness.
 Everything is a trade off.
 If in doubt prioritise portability.

 Telescopes are only as good as the mount and tripod you use.
 Put a good telescope on a shaky mount and it’s a recipe for disappointment.